 One of the questions we get asked the most is, “When is the best date to see fall foliage in your area?”
 It’s a tough question, because western North Carolina generally sees at least six weeks of color, beginning in late September/early October at the highest elevations.
 Then, the wave of reds, golds and oranges washes slowly downward to lower elevations during the entire month of October.
 The peak time to see fall foliage at our elevation (2,300 feet) is generally October 21-31.
 The Blue Ridge Parkway north of the inn peaks earlier, while Chimney Rock State Park south of the Inn typically peaks during the first part of November.
 Keep in mind, these date ranges vary based on what Mother Nature feels like doing each year!
 Check out our weekly fall foliage reports on the blog to keep track of which tree species are changing and where the best places are to take a “leaf peeping” scenic drive during the season.

 Enjoy the beauty of nature at one of these nearby forests and state parks:

 - Chimney Rock State Park (and nearby Lake Lure) – 30 minutes south of Inn on Mill Creek; several trails, a 404-foot waterfall, and a large granite monolith that gives the park its name; guided nature walks and events take place during the year

-- Dupont State Forest – located southwest of Asheville, about 50 minutes from the inn, is a treasure trove of waterfall hikes in this state forest; one of the film locations for The Hunger Games
+- Dupont State Forest – located southwest of Asheville, about an hour from the inn, is a treasure trove of waterfall hikes in this state forest; one of the film locations for The Hunger Games

 - Grandfather Mountain – heading north on the Blue Ridge Parkway or US-221 will bring you to Grandfather Mountain; beautiful views, native wildlife habitats, a nature museum, a mile-high swinging bridge, and both nature trails and backcountry trails; stellar place to see wildflowers in the spring and summer